 A solar collection substation will be constructed and serve as the Point of Interconnection (POI).
-The substation will connect to the existing National Grid Lyme Tap Line off the Thousand Islands - Coffeen St. 115 kV transmission line #4, as depicted in Appendix 20-1, Proposed Riverside Solar Collection Substation.
+The substation will connect to the existing New York State Electric and Gas (NYSEG) Line 911 Willis Road to Chateaugay 115-kV transmission line at the Chateaugay substation located on US Route 11, as depicted in Appendix 20-1, Proposed Collection Substation.

-The Riverside Solar Project (Facility) will interconnect to National Grid's network via a redundant 24 strand, single mode Optical Ground Wire (OPGW) fiber optic cables.
-The Telecommunications design is currently under development.
-The preliminary POI is depicted on Appendix 20-2, Proposed Riverside Solar Point of Interconnection.
+The Brookside Solar Project (Facility) will interconnect to NYSEG's network via a redundant 24strand, single-mode fiber optic cables.
+The telecommunications design is currently under development.
+The preliminary POI is depicted on Appendix 20-2, Proposed Brookside Solar Point of Interconnection.